 When multiple measurements are made, the uncertainties L and T may be standard deviations of the mean of the measurements (see the next section of this appendix) rather than simply estimates of the uncertainties.
-This does not alter the validity of the method of calculating Δg_L and Δg_T or the method of combining them to obtain Δg , the overall uncertainty in g.
+This does not alter the validity of the method of calculating $\Delta g_L$ and $\Delta g_T$ or the method of combining them to obtain $\Delta g$ , the overall uncertainty in g.

-Reporting a numerical result
+A.2 Reporting a numerical result

+Significant figures are important because they convey the accuracy of data, and this information is key when interpreting that data for future use.
 In general, the uncertainty of a final answer should be rounded to one or two significant figures (why not more?).
 Then the answer itself should be rounded so that its least significant figure is in the same decimal place as the least significant figure of the uncertainty.
+This is an important step; it would be confusing to say that you knew a value accurately to the hundredths place when your uncertainty states that you are unsure about the tenths place of the value.

-For example, if the final value for the measurement of the length of an object, L, is 1.3679625 m and the uncertainty of that answer is 0.01684 m, the final result should be stated as:
+For example, if the final value for the measurement of the length of an object, L, is $1.3679625 \,\mathrm{m}$ and the uncertainty of that answer is $0.01684 \,\mathrm{m}$ , the final result should be stated as: